 Photo by http://benvandenbroecke.be/ Copyright, ISAPP 2019.

-ISAPP’s annual meetings are opportunities to share scientific research and progress in the fields of probiotics, prebiotics, fermented foods, and microbiomes.
-An international group of top scientists, key opinion leaders, industry veterans, early career scientists, and business professionals hold discussions on topics of critical importance for the future of the field.
+ISAPP’s annual meetings are opportunities to share scientific research and progress in the fields of probiotics, prebiotics, synbiotics, postbiotics, fermented foods, and microbiomes.
+An international group of top researchers, key opinion leaders, industry scientists, and students come together to share developments and discuss challengest to the future of the field.

 Participation in ISAPP’s annual meetings is often limited to invited experts, industry member representatives, and members of the ISAPP Students and Fellows Association, but open-registration meetings are also occasionally convened.

-See here for the reports and follow up from ISAPP’s annual meetings.
+See below for the reports and follow up from ISAPP’s annual meetings.

 2021 VIRTUAL MEETING